k4yt3x/Evanesco/README.md

 However, there is a security restriction where the `SetWindowDisplayAffinity` function can only be called by the process that owns the window, which means we cannot simply write an application that enumerates all windows and calls `SetWindowDisplayAffinity` to hide the windows.
 The call originate from the process that owns those windows.

 Evanesco bypasses this restriction by injecting a DLL into the target process that owns the window we want to hide.
 The injected DLL then calls the `SetWindowDisplayAffinity` function from within that process.
 While the first version of Evanesco (1.0.0) used shellcode injection, later versions switched to DLL injection to provide additional functionalities.

+## Roadmap

+- [ ] Spy++-like drag-and-drop finder tool
+- [ ] Run as a background process to automatically hide certain windows
+- [ ] More covert methods to run the shellcode (e.g., thread hijacking, `QueueUserAPC`)
+- [ ] More covert methods to load the shellcode (e.g., `LdrLoadDll`, manual mapping)
+- [x] Hide Evanesco's own window from screen capture
+- [x] Randomize Evanesco's window titles to avoid detection
+- [x] Randomize the name of the injected DLL
+- [x] Visual indicator for hidden windows in the table
+- [x] Hide the taskbar icon of the target window

 ## License